My Singing Monsters: My Singing Monsters

-Several Monsters sing in nonsensical gibberish such as the Mammott (bum), Fwog (wow), and Toe Jammer (doo), some sing fractured or short lines in English (such as the PomPom (hey), Shugabush (yeah), and Hoola (yippity yay), and others play real-world or fictional instruments such as the Quibble (piano), Bowgart (cello), Shellbeat (drums), Strombonin (trombone), Zynth (analog synthesizer), and Incisaur (vibraslap).
-There are also special Monsters known as "Werdos" that sing actual lyrics (the Parlsona, Tawkerr, Stoowarb, and Maggpi), as well as the first track of the Ethereal Quint, BeMeebEth.
-The Monsters are often designed as exaggerations of real-world animals or objects (such as the common Fwog (frog), common T-Rox (tyrannosaurus), Blarret (ferret), Nitebear (bear) and Mimic (parrot), cartoon caricatures of monsters from folklore and mythology (such as the Epic Blabbit (jackalope) and Dragong (dragon), fusions of living creatures and instruments (such as the Floogull (flugelhorn/seagull) and Sox (saxophone/fox), resemblances to real-world people such as the Shugabush (Kristian Bush) and G'joob (Wilford Brimley), and Scallyrags (bbno$) or representations of the Monster's in-game elemental makeup such as Theremind (Psychic), Clackula (Bone) and Potbelly (Plant).
-The rest are original designs, or with their names or sounds referencing real-world terminology (such as the Gaddzooks, referencing the word "Gadzooks" and Yooreek, referencing the phrase "Eureka").
+In My Singing Monsters, players collect and breed many different types of anthropomorphic Monsters, each of which has a unique musical line that is either sung or played on an instrument.
+Several Monsters sing in nonsensical gibberish such as the Mammott (bum), Fwog (wow), and Toe Jammer (doo).
+Some sing fractured or short lines in English (such as the PomPom (hey and come on let's go), Shugabush (yeah), and Hoola (yippity yay), and others play real-world or fictional instruments (such as the Quibble (piano), Bowgart (cello), Shellbeat (drums), Strombonin (trombone), Zynth (analog synthesizer), and Incisaur (vibraslap).
+There are also special Monsters known as "Werdos" that sing actual lyrics (the Parlsona, Tawkerr, Stoowarb, Maggpi and Charrkoll), as well as the Ethereal Quint, BeMeebEth, Brump, and for the most part bbli$zard and T-Pirainha.